Machine Learning-Guided Discovery of Kagome Superconductors YRu3B2 and LuRu3B2: Experiments

 \subsection{Results and Discussion}

 \textit{R}Ru$_3$B$_2$ (\textit{R} = Y, Lu) form in the CeCo$_3$B$_2$-type structure, which crystallizes in the hexagonal P6/mmm space group (\# 191).
 In this structure, the Ru atoms arrange into a planar kagome network in the $ab$ plane.
 The unit cell of \textit{R}Ru$_3$B$_2$ is shown in the inset of Fig. \ref{fig:xray}.
 Powder X-ray diffraction confirms the crystal structure and phase purity of the synthesized samples.
 The measured patterns (shown in Fig. \ref{fig:xray} for LuRu$_3$B$_2$) can be fit to the expected CeCo$_3$B$_2$ structure, with the exception of a minute peak corresponding to elemental Ru, marked by an asterisk.
 Rietveld refinement of the patterns for the two compounds yields lattice parameters of $a$ = 5.475 \AA~and $c$ = 3.027 \AA~for YRu$_3$B$_2$ and $a$ = 5.448 \AA~and $c$ = 3.014 \AA~for LuRu$_3$B$_2$.

-We confirmed experimentally the superconductivity in YRu$_3$B$_2$ (black) and LuRu$_3$B$_2$ (blue) with thermodynamic measurements (Figs. \ref{fig:Chi(T)}-\ref{fig:HC}).
-The measured susceptibility data $\chi = M/H$ was scaled by 4$\pi$ and corrected for demagnetizing effects where $4\pi \chi_{eff} = 4\pi \chi/(1-N_d \chi)$.
-A demagnetizing factor $N_d = 1/3$ was used for a nearly spherical sample morphology, and the resulting superconducting fraction is close to 100\% and 90\% respectively in YRu$_3$B$_2$ and LuRu$_3$B$_2$, confirming the bulk superconducting state in both compounds.
+We confirmed experimentally the superconductivity in YRu$_3$B$_2$ (black) and LuRu$_3$B$_2$ (blue) with thermodynamic and transport measurements (Figs. \ref{fig:Chi(T)}-\ref{fig:rhoT}).
+The measured susceptibility data $\chi = M/H$ was scaled by 4$\pi$ and corrected for demagnetizing effects, where $4\pi \chi_{eff} = 4\pi \chi/(1-N_d \chi)$.
+A demagnetizing factor $N_d = 1/3$ was used for a nearly spherical sample morphology.
+The resulting superconducting fraction is close to 100\% and 90\% respectively in YRu$_3$B$_2$ and LuRu$_3$B$_2$, confirming the bulk superconducting state in both compounds.
 For an applied field H = 5 Oe, the critical temperatures, determined by the onset of diamagnetism in \cref{fig:Chi(T)}, are T$_c$ = 0.70 K (YRu$_3$B$_2$) and 0.93 K (LuRu$_3$B$_2$).
-The lower critical field values can be estimated from the low temperature magnetization isotherms M(H) (T = 0.4 K) shown in \cref{fig:MH}.
-A linear fit of the low H magnetization suggests that the lower critical field H$_{c1}$, where M(H) deviates from linearity (vertical arrow, inset), is close to 35 Oe and 48 Oe for YRu$_3$B$_2$ (black) and LuRu$_3$B$_2$ (blue) compounds, respectively.
-The determination of the upper critical field H$_{c2}$, defined by the field at which the M(H) curve approaches zero, in YRu$_3$B$_2$ is impeded by a paramagnetic contribution (indicated by as a finite slope in the M(H) at high H), but it appears to be below 3000 Oe.
-For LuRu$_3$B$_2$, the H$_{c2}$ at T = 0.4 K is close to 700 Oe, and this is consistent with the findings from specific heat (discussed below).
+The critical field values can be estimated from the low temperature magnetization isotherms M(H) (T = 0.4 K) shown in \cref{fig:MH}.
+A linear fit of the low H magnetization gives an estimate of the lower critical field H$_{c1}$, taken as the H value where M(H) deviates from linearity (vertical arrow, inset).
+H$_{c1}$ is close to 35 Oe and 48 Oe for YRu$_3$B$_2$ (black) and LuRu$_3$B$_2$ (blue) compounds, respectively.
+In the T = 0 limit, H$_{c1}(0)$ can be estimated for both compounds, using \cite{Onnes}: